Call for Entries

 “ Nature - to safeguard and restore natural habitats and ecosystems to preserve the planet’s biodiversity “

-The Association is currently in discussion with the conference organisers to bring together a digital collection of our members botanical art that will reflect the pivotal role that plants play in preserving the planet's biodiversity.
+The Association will bring together a digital collection of our members botanical art that will reflect the pivotal role that plants play in preserving the planet's biodiversity.

 We would love to see your entries for this significant exhibition so make sure you download our information pack using the link at the top of the page.
 This pack contains important information and it is essential that you read and understand the submission criteria before you submit your work.

-Because we are asking for members to develop a visual story around their submission we will be holding a number of Question and Answer Sessions on Zoom in February, March and May to help clear up any questions.
-The dates are posted below.
+Because we are asking for members to develop a visual story around their submission we will be holding a number of Question and Answer Sessions on Zoom in February, March, May and July to help clear up any questions.
+The dates will be posted below when confirmed.

 If you have any questions before then have a look through the Q&A section below for an answer or please do not hesitate to contact us.